dotphiles/dotphiles/README.md

 ### Terminal

-dotphiles uses the [solarized][19] color theme by default, see the files below to install, [zenburn][20] *should* also work but you'll needs to changes settings throughout currently
+dotphiles uses the [solarized][19] color theme by default, install the colour scheme for your terminal.

-  - `deploy/terminal/colors` colour schemes for various terminals
+vim-powerline requires patched fonts for the 'fancy fonts' options, you can find links to them to install [here][27] and configure your terminal to use one, Menlo works great.

-  - `deploy/terminal/fonts` fancy fonts, for vim-powerline, I'm using Menlo
+  - `deploy/osx` setup osx and install ports & brews (only use one)

-Optional, tweak OSXs settings
+  - `deploy/linux` setup linux and install packages

-  - `deploy/osx` is based on .osx but will also install ports/brews
+    - `packages/macports` add ports to be installed by `osx` (select one)
-    - `macports` add ports to be installed by `osx`
+    - `packages/homebrew` add brews to be installed by `osx` (select one)
-    - `homebrew` add brews to be installed by `osx`
+    - `packages/apt` add packagess to be installed by `linux` on apt based systems

 ### Dotsync